 Taking a vacation might seem impossible for the average small business owner.
 You fear that you’ll end up hunched over your phone and laptop while your family’s splashing away poolside.
 While it may be unrealistic to ditch the tech completely, you can establish healthy boundaries when it comes to managing your business.
 Creating defined check-in points and sticking to them, while also delegating tasks to your trusted staff, will help make the transition back a seamless one.

 Remember, the time you spend away from your business will likely fuel you with ideas, energy, and focus for when you return.
-Now, go book that holiday!
+Now, go book that trip!